Kingdom of the Netherlands: Decolonisation

 Before the Charter for the Kingdom of the Netherlands was proclaimed in 1954, Suriname, Netherlands New Guinea, and the Netherlands Antilles, (formerly, Kolonie Curaçao en Onderhorige Eilanden, "Colony of Curaçao and subordinates") were colonies of the Netherlands.

 Suriname was a constituent country within the Kingdom from 1954 to 1975, while the Netherlands Antilles was a constituent country from 1954 until 2010.
 Suriname has since become an independent republic, and the Netherlands Antilles was divided into six.
 Three are constituent countries: Aruba (since 1986), Curaçao and Sint Maarten (since 2010); three are special municipalities of the Netherlands proper: Bonaire, Sint Eustatius and Saba.
 Netherlands New Guinea was a dependent territory of the Kingdom until 1962, followed by seven-month transitional period when it was annexed by Indonesia.
 It was not an autonomous country, and was not mentioned in the Charter.

 In 1955, Queen Juliana and Prince Bernhard visited Suriname and the Netherlands Antilles.
 The royal couple were welcomed enthusiastically by the local population, and the trip was widely reported in the Dutch press.
 Several other royal visits were to follow.

-In 1969, an unorganised strike on the Antillean island of Curaçao resulted in serious disturbances and looting, during which a part of the historic city centre of Willemstad was destroyed by fire.
-Order was restored by Dutch marines.
-In the same year, Suriname saw serious political instability with the Surinamese prime minister, Jopie Pengel, threatening to request military support to break a teachers' strike.
+On 30 May 1969, a labour dispute on Curaçao developed into the Trinta di Mei uprising.
+Parts of central Willemstad were damaged by fire and looting, and Dutch marines were deployed after the local authorities lost control of the situation.
+Suriname also experienced a major teachers' strike in 1969; the mass action contributed to the fall of the Pengel government.

 In 1973, a new Dutch cabinet under Labour leader Joop den Uyl assumed power.
 In the government policy statement, the cabinet declared a wish to determine a date for the independence of Suriname and the Netherlands Antilles with the governments of those nations.
 The Antillean government was non-committal; the same held for the Surinamese Sedney cabinet (1969–1973).
 Suriname's 1973 elections brought the National Party Combination (Nationale Partij Kombinatie) to power, with Henck Arron as prime minister.
 The new government declared that Suriname would be independent before 1976.
 This was remarkable, as independence had not been an issue during the election campaign.
 The Den Uyl government in The Hague now had a willing partner in Paramaribo to realise its plans for Surinamese independence.
 Despite vehement and emotional resistance by the Surinamese opposition, Den Uyl and Arron reached an agreement, and, on 25 November 1975, Suriname became independent.

-In January 1986, Aruba seceded from the Netherlands Antilles, becoming a constituent country of the Kingdom in its own right.
-In October 2010, the Netherlands Antilles was dissolved and Curaçao and Sint Maarten became the newest constituent countries of the Kingdom of the Netherlands.
+In 1986 Aruba acquired separate status as a country within the Kingdom.
+On 10 October 2010 the Netherlands Antilles ceased to exist: Curaçao and Sint Maarten became countries within the Kingdom, and Bonaire, Sint Eustatius and Saba became public bodies of the Netherlands.